ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 .. note::

    Remember that these are only conventions for naming functions and methods.
-In Python there are no private or protected members, meaning that you can always access even those members that start with underscores.
+In Python, there are no private or protected members, meaning that you can always access even those members that start with underscores.